159th Liaison Squadron: Battle of Luzon

 A third detachment operated out of Bacolod on Negros Island in support of Marines and the 40th Infantry Division during the Negros campaign.
 It was while performing a drop mission that M/Sgt Oliver M. Edwards, a Flight Leader, was shot down and later killed by the Japanese.
 His passenger was also killed and beheaded.
 M/Sgt was post-humorously awarded the Silver Star for his action in support of the 40th Infantry Division.
 He was also the first 159th member killed in action.

 A fourth detachment operated off the main street of Cebu City in support of the Americal infantry division.
 In addition to evacuation and supply missions, they participated in directing naval bombardment of the island, with naval observers aboard.
 Many of the evacuation missions were performed at night.

-Throughout the spring of 1945, as American forced cleared the Japanese from Luzon, squadron L-5s evacuated the wounded and the sick, dropped food and medical supplies to guerrilla forces as well as American infantry, directed artillery fire and air strikes, ferried officers from place to place, and performed all manner of tasks which it was assigned.
-A very atypical mission carried out by the 157th was to carry and lay a telephone line between two mountaintop positions, and also on one mission, loudspeakers were mounted to one squadron aircraft to broadcast propaganda to Japanese troops.
+Throughout the spring of 1945, as American forced cleared the Japanese from Luzon, squadron aircraft evacuated the wounded and the sick, dropped food and medical supplies to guerrilla forces as well as American infantry, directed artillery fire and air strikes, ferried officers from place to place, and performed all manner of tasks which it was assigned.
+An unusual mission carried out by the 157th was to lay a telephone line between two mountaintop positions.
+Another atypical operation was to broadcast propaganda to Japanese troops from large speakers mounted to the wing struts of an L-5.

 In mid-April, the squadron received some glider pilots who were checked out on the L-5, which enabled the regular squadron pilots to get some much needed rest from their grueling schedules.
 The Japanese were retreating quickly and the order of the day was to pursue and attack them whenever possible, liberating village after village.
 However it was not all work and combat for the unit.
 Softball games were held and other forms of recreation were encouraged.
 Occasionally movies were shown and on one occasion, the visit of comedian Joe E. Brown was held.
 The news of the surrender of Germany on 7 May was welcomed.
 Combat continued through May and into June and at the end of the month, General MacArthur declared the Luzon Campaign over at midnight of 30 June/1 July 1945.
 However, the Japanese were still active in the Cagayan Valley, where the enemy had chosen to gather the remnants of their forces.
 Mission after mission was flown into the area, and it was not until 25 July that the Cagayen Valley was secured.